Neighborhood complexes and Kronecker double coverings: Kronecker double coverings

-Figure 1 discribes the graphs $G,H,Z$ in the case $n= 4$ and $m=3$.
-In this figure the involution $\tau_1$ is the reflection in the horizontal line, and the involution $\tau_2$ is the reflection in the vertical line.
+Figure 1 depicts the graphs $X(m,n)$ and $Y(m,n)$ in the case $m= 4$ and $n = 3$.
+In this figure, the involution $\tau_1$ is the reflection in the horizontal line, and the involution $\tau_2$ is the reflection in the vertical line.

 \end{eg}